openstack/horizon/docs/source/glossary.rst

     A Python class representing a sub-navigation item (e.g. "instances") which contains all the necessary logic (views, forms, tests, etc.) for that interface.

+Project

+    Used in user-facing text in place of the term "Tenant" which is Keystone's word.